ostris/ai-toolkit/README.md

 ## FLUX.1 Training

 ### WIP.
 I am updating docs and optimizing as fast as I can.
 If there are bugs open a ticket.
 Not knowing how to get it to work is NOT a bug.
-Be paitient as I continue to develop it.
+Be patient as I continue to develop it.

 ### Requirements